Franz von Papen, Hitler, and Two Popes

 Of course I cannot be sure when my eyes first saw the name "Franz von Papen," but my guess it was while reading The Rise and Fall of the Third Reich by William L. Shrirer.
 Unfortunately my folk singer friend Texas John borrowed my copy, so I can't quote you chapter and verse at the moment.
 My impressions of von Papen were that he was a powerful man from the German aristocracy.
 There were many right-wing German parties before Hitler came to power; most were way to the right of the Nazis, in the sense of being traditional rather than modernizing parties.
 Franz, like so many other of these powerful men, did not really like Adolf Hitler.
 But their own parties were not all that popular, and they needed the National Socialist voters block in parliament to set up their grand-right wing coalition.
 After Hitler made himself dictator most of them became Nazis, but many could not stomach being ruled by someone who started as a nobody, and an Austrian nobody at that, so they went back to their wealthy estates and grumbled while Germany was destroyed.

 As detailed as Rise and Fall is, it leaves out a major theme.
 Franz von Papen was not just a right-wing leader.
 He worked closely with two Popes, Pius XI and Pius XII.
 And they were the ones who decided that Hitler was the man for the job.
 The real job was destroying socialism and communism, including the ultimately failed attack on the Soviet Union.
 The Roman Catholic Church thrilled as their guy, Hitler, liquidated over twenty million atheists.
 When the Catholics/Fascists lost World War II, however, suddenly the Popes pretended like they had never liked Hitler.
-They used to the political muscle of Catholics in the United States, who were almost all Democratic Party supporters, to make a deal to hush up their involvement with the Nazis.
-With the Cold War settling in shortly after the Nazis were defeated, suddenly Franklin Delano Roosevelt, Churchill and all wanted the Catholic Church to help stiffen up resistance against the global communist movement.
+They used the political muscle of Catholics in the United States, who were almost all Democratic Party supporters, to make a deal to hush up their involvement with the Nazis.
+With the Cold War settling in shortly after the Nazis were defeated, suddenly Franklin Delano Roosevelt, Harry Truman, Churchill and all wanted the Catholic Church to help stiffen up resistance against the global communist movement.

 And why is the Armenian Genocide issue so important in this context?
 Because the Catholic Church historians have gone to great lengths to pretend that they had nothing to do with the Jewish Holocaust.
 But Robert Fisk deduces, with good reason, that Hitler started planning to liquidate Jews (and Poles, and atheists, etc.) early on and discussed the methodology of such large-scale murder with von Papen, Max von Scheubner-Richter and others.
 So the Pope's guy was part of a gang that helped plan the Holocaust long before Hitler was anywhere near being in power.